-Set of Six Regency Dining Chairs, in the manner of George Bullock
+Set of Eight Regency Dining Chairs, in the manner of George Bullock

-A rare and elegant set of six faded mahogany Regency dining chairs, in the manner of George Bullock.
+A rare and elegant matched set of eight Regency dining chairs, in the manner of George Bullock.

 England, circa 1815.